In second call this month, Biden and Putin will talk about Ukraine crisis

 Russian officials see a time frame of just weeks for Biden to agree to demands that have long been ruled out by NATO, including Russia vetoing the security decisions of Ukraine or other nations in the region.

-The Biden-Putin talks come with fears Putin may invade Ukraine, amid a Russian military buildup near Ukraine’s border for the second time this year.
-Some analysts warn that Russia’s insistence that a complex security deal be negotiated in such a short time could be a pretext for military action.
+The Biden-Putin talks come with fears that Putin may invade Ukraine, amid a Russian military buildup near Ukraine’s border for the second time this year.
+Some analysts say Russia’s insistence that a complex security deal be negotiated in such a short time could be a pretext for military action.

-In their previous Dec.
-7 video conference Biden warned Putin of tough new sanctions if Russia escalates action against Ukraine, a threat the Kremlin has shrugged off, saying it is used to Western sanctions.
+In their Dec.
+7 videoconference, Biden warned Putin of tough new sanctions if Russia escalates action against Ukraine, a threat the Kremlin has shrugged off, saying it is used to Western sanctions.

 Putin last week made it clear he would not wait long for the written security guarantees he demands, saying he was not interested in negotiations, only results.

-“It is you who must give us guarantees, and you must do it immediately, right now,” he told a Western journalist last week at his annual news conference, when asked if he would rule out invading Ukraine.
+“It is you who must give us guarantees, and you must do it immediately, right now,” he told a Western journalist last week at his annual news conference, when asked whether he would rule out invading Ukraine.
 “It is the United States that has come to our home with its missiles and is already standing at our doorstep.”

-Biden plans to tell Putin Thursday that while the United States is prepared to proceed diplomatically, it will respond to further incursions with economic sanctions, NATO reinforcement and assistance to Ukrainian efforts to defend itself, according to a senior administration official, speaking to reporters anonymously under ground rules set by the White House.
+Biden plans to tell Putin on Thursday that while the United States is prepared to proceed diplomatically, it will respond to further incursions with economic sanctions, NATO reinforcement and assistance to Ukrainian efforts to defend itself, according to a senior administration official, speaking to reporters anonymously under ground rules set by the White House.

-U.S. officials hope that talks between the leaders may help cool the crisis ahead of talks planned Jan.
-10 between U.S. and Russian officials, likely in Geneva.
+U.S. officials hope talks between the leaders may help cool the crisis ahead of a planned Jan.
+10 meeting between U.S. and Russian officials, likely in Geneva.

 “I think both leaders believe that there is genuine value in direct leader-to-leader engagement, that we are in a moment of crisis and have been for some weeks now given the Russian buildup,” the senior administration official said.